-In this webinar, the team will share some of their key findings, management implications, and potential for other practitioners to use their monitoring guide and statistical codes to calculate the nutrient retention capacity of their wetlands.
-In addition to taking audience questions, the team will offer some ideas about how their work informs an ambitious new water quality initiative in Ohio.
+In this webinar, the team shared some of their key findings and the management implications, and explained how other practitioners could use their monitoring guide and statistical codes to calculate the nutrient retention capacity of their wetlands.
+In addition to taking audience questions, the team offered some ideas about how their work informed an ambitious water quality initiative in Ohio.
 To learn more, visit the team’s project page.

 Learn more about speakers

-Kristi Arend is the Research Coordinator at Old Woman Creek NERR, where she has overseen the implementation and onsite expansion of the System-side Monitoring Program and has collaborated on projects related to wetland nutrient dynamics, shoreline development, and the impacts of Lake Erie water level change on wetland ecosystem indicators.
-Her research interests include how physicochemical conditions and linkages between ecosystems influence coastal water quality, fish communities, and food web dynamics.
-Kristi also enjoys opportunities to help OWC NERR’s education program provide students hands-on experiences in aquatic ecology, especially if fish and bugs are involved.
+Kristi Arend, PhD is the Research Coordinator at Old Woman Creek Reserve, where she has overseen the implementation and onsite expansion of the System-wide Monitoring Program and has collaborated on projects related to wetland nutrient dynamics, shoreline development, and the impacts of Lake Erie water level change on wetland ecosystem indicators.
+As lead for this Science Collaborative project, Kristi coordinated the research team, helped analyze a long term record of TP flowing into and out of her reserve’s wetlands, and led the development of monitoring protocols.

-Emily Kuzmick is the Coastal Training Program Coordinator at the Old Woman Creek National Estuarine Research Reserve, where she works with environmental professionals to provide training and technical assistance relating to stormwater and nutrient management, land-use practices, species and habitat monitoring, shoreline erosion control solutions, and other identified Great Lakes coastal issues.
-Emily’s past research efforts focused on how anthropogenic activities impact the natural environment, including the effect of marine debris and conventional agricultural and renewable energy activities on wildlife populations.
-Her additional experience in environmental education, advocacy, and as a contributor to sustainability publications has enhanced her ability to communicate complex environmental issues.
+Emily Kuzmick is the Coastal Training Program Coordinator at the Old Woman Creek Reserve, where she works with environmental professionals to provide training and technical assistance relating to stormwater and nutrient management, land-use practices, species and habitat monitoring, shoreline erosion control solutions, and other identified Great Lakes coastal issues.
+As Collaborative Lead for this project, Emily facilitated Project Team meetings and a Collaborative Learning Group composed of wetland management professionals to provide feedback on the project methods, results, and communication products.

 Learn more about related project: Quantifying Nutrient Retention by Lake Erie Coastal Wetlands